 Fortunately, many of the North Cascades National Park hikes are easy for young hikers.
 Many of these trails are also wheelchair and stroller accessible.
 This makes them super inclusive for all types of families.
 Bonus!
 Having a map of the trails at North Cascades National Park will make getting around the park much easier.

-If you’re wanting to take your kids on some hikes at North Cascades, or just interested in some easy trails to spend your summer days, check out my list of seven easy North Cascades National Park hikes!
+Tales of a Mountain Mama offers some excellent tips for how to hike with kids of different abilities.
+If you’re wanting to test out those tips on some hikes at North Cascades, or just interested in some easy trails to spend your summer days, check out my list of seven easy North Cascades National Park hikes!